Alana and Hugh Grant

 Regarding her artmaking process, Alana says:

 “I started making art collage in 1976, after a drawing took 6 months to finish.
-Now, digital technology allows me to work almost as fast as my brain can travel.
-Of course, my techniques developed as technology did.
-At first “compositing” was only prints on paper – sized up and down on zerox machines and glued to each other.
+Now, digital technology allows me to work almost as fast as my brain can imagine.
+My techniques developed as technology did.
+At first, “compositing” was only prints on paper, sized up and down on zerox machines and glued to each other.
 Now it is digital, some created by AI, others collaged on a tablet and, eventually, merged in film.
 Each digital technology is chosen according to the task at hand.

 Current tools include: